 - Stop the Spread!
 Game Set Up and Datasheet

 Invasive species have adaptations that help them to spread and take over, causing environmental damages and having economic impacts.
 (For general information on invasive species and their impacts, read Background on Invasive Species for Educators.
 If invasive species are discovered and reported early, a coordinated effort can be launched to control or eradicate them, minimizing their spread and negative impacts and greatly reducing the financial costs of control.
 This is called Early Detection and Rapid Response (EDRR), which is a preventative approach to managing new outbreaks of invasive species.
 EDRR aims to find, identify, and address invasive species before they become widely established and cause harm to the natural environment, the economy, or public health.

-The Invasion Curve (see image below) depicts the spread of invasive species over time and the cost of that spread.
+The Invasion Curve (available in Documents to Download section, above) depicts the spread of invasive species over time and the cost of that spread.
 The longer an infestation goes untreated, the greater the costs – both to the environment and monetarily.
 In addition, the number of individuals in an area can have an effect on the area it is introduced to.
 A larger population of invasive species results in a higher impact on the environment compared to a smaller population of invasive species.

 We can learn how to identify and report invasive species to reduce these ecological and economic impacts at bcinvasives.ca/report.

 It’s useful to have done some introductory activities and learning about invasive species and their impacts before playing this game.